CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

-\textbf{ScanNetV2.} We have also tested our CMX model with SegFormer-B2 on the ScanNetV2 benchmark.
-As shown in Table~\ref{tab:table_scannet}, RGB-D methods generally obtain better performance than RGB-only methods.
-It can be clearly seen that CMX outperforms RGB methods and achieves the top mIoU of $61.3\%$ among the RGB-D methods.
-On the ScanNetV2 leaderboard, while there are methods like BPNet~\cite{hu2021bidirectional_projection} that reaches a higher score, they rely on 3D supervision from point clouds to perform joint 2D- and 3D reasoning.
+\textbf{ScanNetV2.} We test our CMX model with MiT-B2 on the ScanNetV2 benchmark.
+As shown in Table~\ref{tab:table_scannet}, it can be clearly seen that CMX outperforms RGB-only methods and achieves the top mIoU of $61.3\%$ among the RGB-D methods.
+On the ScanNetV2 leaderboard, methods like BPNet~\cite{hu2021bidirectional_projection} reach higher scores by using 3D supervision from point clouds to perform joint 2D- and 3D reasoning.
 In contrast, our method attains a competitively accurate performance by using purely 2D data and effectively leveraging the complementary information inside RGB-D modalities.

-\textbf{Cityscapes.} The previous results are reported on indoor RGB-D datasets.
-To study the generalizability to outdoor scenes, we assess the effectiveness of CMX on Cityscapes, a well-known semantic segmentation dataset of RGB-D road-driving environments.
-As shown in Table~\ref{tab:table_CS}, we compare the performances of our models against state-of-the-art RGB and RGB-D methods.
-Compared with SegFormer-B2 (RGB), our RGB-D approach elevates the accuracy by $0.6\%$ in mIoU.
-Our approach based on SegFormer-B4 achieves a state-of-the-art score of $82.6\%$ among the competitive models, outstripping all existing RGB-D methods on Cityscapes by more than $0.4\%$ in absolute mIoU values, verifying that CMX generalizes well to street scene understanding.
+\textbf{Cityscapes.} Besides indoor RGB-D datasets, to study the generalizability to outdoor scenes, we assess the effectiveness of CMX on Cityscapes.
+As shown in Table~\ref{tab:table_CS}, we note that the improvement on the Cityscapes dataset is not as obvious as other datasets, because the performance of RGB-only models on this dataset shows a saturation trend.
+Compared with MiT-B2 (RGB), our RGB-D approach elevates the mIoU by $0.6\%$.
+Our approach based on MiT-B4 achieves a state-of-the-art score of $82.6\%$, outstripping all existing RGB-D methods by more than $0.4\%$ in absolute mIoU values, verifying that CMX generalizes well to street scene understanding.